edgedb/easy-edgedb/chapter2/index.md

 }
 ```

-Now our insert for Bistritz will look like this:
+After doing a migration, let's insert Bistritz with the `important_places` property:

 ```edgeql
 insert City {